corticalstack/corticalstack.github.io/_posts/2021-03-30-thesis-chapter3-datasets-takeaways - Copy.md

 title: Chapter 3 Datasets
 subtitle: COVID-LEAP thesis takeaways
 cover-img: /assets/img/forest_path.jpg
-tags: [Covid-19, learning, database, data, data engineering, mental health]
+tags: [Covid-19, learning, database, data, data engineering]
 ---
 I rely on a collection of open-source datasets to provide foundational knowledge for answering questions related to the highly dynamic COVID-19 pandemic research domain and vaccine landscape.
 These are as follows: